In this case study:

 By implementing Azure Disaster Recovery, this non-profit hospital will be able to provide reliable care while keeping their vital systems and applications available, securing sensitive data, reducing costs, and maintaining regulatory compliance.

 “Quisitive is proud to be able to provide this valuable service to our clients.
-We understand that disaster recovery is an important component for any organization’s cloud strategy, and we are glad we are able to provide the relief that comes with knowing your systems are protected from the unexpected and unknown.”
+We understand that disaster recovery is an important component of any organization’s cloud strategy, and we are glad we are able to provide the relief that comes with knowing your systems are protected from the unexpected and unknown.”

 – Rob Carek, Director, Global Solution Development, Quisitive